JhonathaRicardo/InterferometryAnalysis_LIP/README.md

 | *Fig.1 - Software Main Screen* |

 ### Interferogram Image
-- ***[Interferogram (Gas-Jet)]*** Scaled gas-jet interferogram image.
+- ***[Interferogram (LIP)]*** Scaled LIP interferogram image.

 - ***[Open File(s)]*** Open interferogram image(s) file(s) with the presence of gas jet.
 Image file extensions should preferably be .png or .snp.
 However, all image extensions (.gif, .jpg, .bmp, etc) could be used.
 The path to opened file is shown in text box above.
 If more than one file has been opened, each file will be analyzed individually and the average of all results will be presented to the user.
   > **Warning**
-  >  Interferometry Analysis - Gas-Jet software only works with grayscale image files.
+  >  Interferometry Analysis - LIP software only works with grayscale image files.

 - ***[Interferogram (Ref.)]*** Scaled reference interferogram image.

 - ***[Open File]*** Open an undisturbed interferogram image file.
 Image file extensions should preferably be .png or .snp.
 However, all image extensions (.gif, .jpg, .bmp, etc) could be used.
 The path to opened file is shown in text box above.
 Unlike interferogram gas jet files, the algorithm allows the insertion of only one reference file.
   > **Warning**
-  >  Interferometry Analysis - Gas-Jet software only works with grayscale image files.
+  >  Interferometry Analysis - LIP software only works with grayscale image files.

 - ***[Rotate]*** The image rotates in degrees.
 Positive degrees promote counterclockwise rotation.